royalfig/social-share-web-component/docs/index.md

 features:
   - icon: 🛠️
-    title: Built on web standards
+    title: Universal compatibility
-    details: Use this custom web component anywhere
+    details: Built on standards, use this custom web component anywhere
   - icon: 😴
-    title: Easy enough to use, you can do it in your sleep
-    details: xxx
-  - icon: 👁️
-    title: No tracking
+    title: Effortless integration
-    details: Don't let them watch you (more)
+    details: Install via NPM or use the latest release directly on your site
   - icon: 💅
     title: Fully customizable
-    details: Great out of the box defaults with the ability to make the button look however you want
+    details: Great out of the box styles with the ability to match your site's design
+  - icon: 🔋
+    title: Batteries included
+    details: 1-click share to X, WhatsApp, Telegram, Facebook, and more.
 ---

 <style>